tomzx/blog.tomrochette.com-content/agi/books/on-intelligence/article.md

 # Overview

+## One hundred-step rule exercise
+Hawkins suggests that the brain is able to recognize a cat in a picture in less than half a second.
+He names this the one hundred-step rule, meaning processing an image to determine the presence or absence of a cat can go through neural network of 100 neurons deep (each neuron takes about 5ms to fire and reset, thus a chain of 100 neurons can be fired in 500ms).

+Here we do a little bit of thinking about the network itself.
+If it was a single input neuron connected to all of the neurons in the brain, then in a single step, all neurons would have been reached.
+However this design is highly unlikely as it would require every single neuron to be connected to that input neuron.

+Then we think of the brain as a tree structure.
+With 100 levels, it is very likely for the brain to be fully covered.
+However a tree structure implies that there would be no consolidation of information.
+Neurons would be fired, but at no point would a neuron say "yeap, that's a cat alright".
+It would be more like "I saw a paw", "I saw some ears", "I saw a tail", but nothing aggregating all of these indices.

+TBC

+## AGI model
+* System that integrates and differentiate inputs
+* The differences are what trigger/attract attention

 # Notes
 ## Preface
 * The biggest mistake is the belief that intelligence is defined by intelligent behavior